rev-net/memo/pitch.md

 $REV runs on its own as a revnet according to the staged rules below – there is no governance, and the rules cannot change once deployed.

-There is no such thing as an apriori ideal tuning of rules for $REV, just as there was never an apriori perfect Bitcoin halvening timeframe or fixed supply number.
-A successful tuning is one that manages to convey the right incentives – either on purpose or on accident – to stimulate growth over time.

 RRG is setting up $REV's revnet rules in hopes of emphasizing the following principles:
 - **Simple:** It's rules should be easy to think about, with occasional important shifts that feel ceremonial.
 - **Self-owned growth:** It should make sure all participants who will sustain its growth – investors, builders, storytellers, fans, donors, fee-paying retail consumers – feel like it benefits them.
 - **Clear incentives, from startup to scale:** It should make both elders and newcomers feel like it acknlowleges risks and contributions over time.
 - **Inefficient rent seeking:** It should have a reliable immunity instinct that efficiently protects and rewards productivity.
 - **Flexible:** RRG will steward a meaningful token split affording it some operational flexibility, which is a responsibility it can minimize and revoke down the road.
+It will assume some trust from supporters.

 #### $REV stage 1